phetsims/geometric-optics/doc/model.md

 The focal length of the mirror is given by f = R/2.

+The focal length f is positive for converging optical element ( convex lenses and concave mirrors) and negative for diverging optical element ( concave lenses and convex mirrors)

+The image distance di is positive for real images and negative for virtual images.

 The position of the image is determined in the thin lens approximation, i.e.
 1/d_o+1/d_i = 1/f
 where d_o is the distance to the object, d_i is the distance to the image